Storyblok Raises $80M Series C - Read News

 This article explores why financial institutions and services should make omnichannel experiences a priority to their customers.

-Section titled The State of Modern Financial Banking The State of Modern Financial Banking
+The State of Modern Financial Banking

 Banks are notable in selling a multi-channel take where products and services are offered or sold through various channels such as websites, in-store/bank, applications, or through mobile, yet the link between these channels is almost non-existent.
 Simply put, the banking experience we know today lives on single individualistic platforms that are sporadic and interrupts the customer journey - resulting in a lengthy and complicated experience.
 In 2020, the customer experience was stated as the biggest differentiator between brands.
 In a study of 100 financial services based across the United States and the United Kingdom, it was found that a large proportion of retail banks struggled in keeping up with the digital transformation that is expected from customers today.